isatsam/vfs_explorer/Development.md

 Check that the new language is also present in the list in "Preferences" > "Languages", then manually test the app to ensure everything looks and reads right.

 Please submit your translation as a separate PR from any code changes you might add.
+Consider also translating the [README.md](./README.md) file.

 # Github workflows
 We use Actions to generate dev builds of VFS Explorer.